djamier/docker-airflow/README.md

 # Starting to work

-To start working with Docker-Airflow you can invoke this command:
+To start working with Docker-Airflow you can run the following command:

 ```bash
 source config.sh